Dyalog/OSS-Projects/README.md

 Join the vibrant APL community at APL Orchard to connect with enthusiasts and mentors!

-# Suggested Project list for GSoC 2025
+# Project list for GSoC 2025

 ## Project Ideas from the community

 Do you have an idea for a project that could work within Summer of Code, but is not on our list?
-Great! 💡 This is where to put it, so we can comment and help you finalise it.
-Feel free to fill the information up and prople involved with the project will connect with you on [this discussion](https://github.com/Dyalog/GSOC/discussions/6)
+Great! 💡 We have made a [discussion](https://github.com/Dyalog/GSOC/discussions/6) just for that, so we can comment and help you finalise it.
+Feel free to provide as much information as possible and then we'll look forward to connecting with you in this discussion

 Please try to include as much as possible from this template: